 Why does QIP need to be stopped?

-The Quote Implementation Program (QIP) is an entitlement program that provides unfair pricing advantage to the “Favored 300” dairymen.
+The Quota Implementation Program (QIP) is an entitlement program that provides an unfair pricing advantage to the “Favored 300” dairymen.

 Join us in fighting the unfair QIP Tax!

 Look at all of the wonderful things we could be doing with our tax instead of making 300 dairies stinking rich.
 I can see the headlines, The California Dairies are donating from their Quota Tax fund $670 million to aid nations at risk of hunger because of Russia's...

 To view the original Petition #3 that was submitted, click here.
 CDFA is stalling again and not doing what the Food and Ag Code and Civil procedures call for, but what is new.
 We should have had an answer back from Secretary Ross over a month ago, on whether she is...